| Title: | Estimates the Intraclass Correlation Coefficient for Trajectory Data |

 method |

 String.
 Method used to estimate the confidence interval.
-Accepted values are **EB** for Empirical Bootstrap, **AN** for asymptotic Normal, and **ZT** for asymptotic Normal using the Z-transformation. |
+Accepted values are: "BCa" for bias-corrected and accelerated bootstrap, "EB" for empirical bootstrap, "Perc" for percentile bootstrap, "AN" for asymptotic Normal, and "ZT" for asymptotic Normal using the Z-transformation. |

-Asymptotic Normal (AN) interval is obtained as where
+Asymptotic Normal (AN) interval is obtained as where denotes the standard deviation of , and stands for the quantile of the standard Normal distribution.

 In the ZT approach, the ICC is transformed using Fisher's Z-transformation.
 Then, the AN approach is applied to the transformed ICC.